UniiiX/year-2/semester 2/Lab2/UsageTutorial.md

 Lets's have a closer look at the tools it provides you with
 #### Creating binary search trees:
-`BinarySearchTree<int, int> bst = BinarySearchTreeFacade<int, int>::getInstance().create(TreeType::binarySearchTree);`
+`BinarySearchTree<int, int> bst = BinarySearchTreesFacade<int, int>::getInstance().create(TreeType::binarySearchTree);`

 **or** you can kind of ommit the boring part using auto:
 `auto bst =  BinarySearchTreeFacade<int, int>::getInstance().create(TreeType::binarySearchTree);`
 Well...
 Doesn't look like we've managed to ommit the boring part, but that's crucial!

 Note that BinarySearchTreesFacade is a singleton class.

 That's why when it comes down not to only creating a binary search tree using facade may become a really painful experience.
 What I suggest is to save the facade instance into a variable and then use it instead of the ugly expression to the right of = operator:

-    auto & facade = BinarySearchTreeFacade<int, int>::getInstance();
+    auto & facade = BinarySearchTreesFacade<int, int>::getInstance();
     auto bst = facade.create(TreeType::binarySearchTree);
     auto rbt = facade.create(TreeType::redBlackTree);
     auto st = facade.create(TreeType::splayTree);
 Here enum class TreeType is used as an argument to specify what kind of binarySearchTree you want to create

 #### Inserting elements:
-Suppose we've created our trees as in the example above and what we want to do now is to insert some elements into them That's how you can do it with facade: `facade.insert(bst, 20, 100);` Here we inserted node with the key 20 and value 100 into the BinarySearchTree instance of type TreeType::binarySearchTree we had created earlier on.
+Suppose we've created our trees as in the example above and what we want to do now is to insert some elements into them.

+That's how you can do it with facade: `facade.insert(bst, 20, 100);` Here we inserted node with the key 20 and value 100 into the BinarySearchTree instance of type TreeType::binarySearchTree we had created earlier on.